karlstolley/hci/syllabus/_weeks/week-08.md

 theme: Building Test Suites; Coupling Tests to Git
 meetings:
   - agenda:
+      - "**No class.**"
+    video:
+  - agenda:
       - More sophisticated tests NightwatchJS
       - More sophisticated tests in BackstopJS
-    video:
-  - agenda:
       - Concepts and use of [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)
       - Protecting your repo behind your test suites
     video: